williamGts/personal-website/content/about/index.md

 ## Welcome to my website!

-I am a passionate professional with expertise in various fields.
-This website serves as a platform to showcase my work, share my experiences, and connect with others in my field.
+I am Wei Lin Chen, a senior student studying Statistics and Data Science at UC Berkeley.
+This website serves as a platform to showcase my work, share my experiences, and connect with professionals in the field.

 ## My Background

-[Add your background information here]
+I am passionate about extracting meaningful insights from data and using statistical methods to solve real-world problems.
+My academic journey has equipped me with strong analytical skills and a deep understanding of statistical concepts and data science techniques.

 ## Skills

-- Skill 1
+- Statistical Analysis and Modeling
-- Skill 2
+- Data Visualization
-- Skill 3
+- Machine Learning

-## Experience

-### Current Position
-- Company/Organization
+- R Programming
-- Role
+- Python
-- Duration
+- SQL
-- Key responsibilities and achievements
+- Data Cleaning and Preprocessing

-### Previous Positions
-[Add your previous positions here]
+- Hypothesis Testing

 ## Education

-- Degree
+- Bachelor's Degree in Statistics and Data Science
-- Institution
+- University of California, Berkeley
-- Year
+- Expected Graduation: 2024

 ## Get in Touch

-Feel free to reach out to me through the contact page or connect with me on social media.
+Feel free to reach out to me through my [LinkedIn profile](https://www.linkedin.com/in/wei-lin-chen-685259346) or check out my [GitHub repositories](https://github.com/williamGts) to see my projects.

+You can also download my [resume](../Resume_UCB.pdf) to learn more about my experience and qualifications.